mhddenno/legendary-ml/parts/large_language_model/llm.md

 | - |RAG misses, or gets incorrect data| - |
 | - |Generic, prototypes| Domain-specific|

+-   The result of training is (a model that learns language and learns knowledge)
 -   The concept of pretraining is especially common in transfer learning, where a model learns general features from one domain and transfers that knowledge to perform well on a different, but related, domain.
 For better understanding of pretraining [here](parts/large_language_model/basic_preparation.py)

 **<h4>Knowledge base embedding</h4>**